ibm-cloud-docs/apps/ts_apps.md

 You can't enable the debug mode if the Java virtual machine (JVM) version is 8 or earlier.

-After you select **Enable application debug**, the tools attempt to switch the app into the debug mode.
+After you select **Enable application debug**, the tools try to switch the app into the debug mode.
 Then, the Eclipse workbench begins a debug session.
 When the tools successfully enable debug mode, the web application status displays `Updating mode`, `Developing`, and `Debugging`.
 {: tsSymptoms}

 However, when the tools fail to enable the debug mode, the web application status displays `Updating mode` and `Developing` only, and doesn't display `Debugging`.
 The tools might also display the following error message in the Console view: